angular/angular/aio/content/guide/static-query-migration.md

 With that template, the query would be categorized as a dynamic query.
 We would need to know the runtime value of `showing` before determining what the correct results are for the query.
 As a result, change detection must run first, and results can only be made available in `ngAfterViewInit` or a setter for the query property.

+The effect of this implementation is that adding an `*ngIf` or `*ngFor` anywhere above a query match can change when that query's results become available.

 Keep in mind that these categories only applied to `@ViewChild` and `@ContentChild` queries specifically. `@ViewChildren` and `@ContentChildren` queries did not have a concept of static and dynamic, so they were always resolved as if they were "dynamic".